JRC1995/ZeroPromptSearch/readme.md

 1. **Majority Voting** (```Voted Answer``` in logs) - Just simple majority voting [1].
 2. **Reward Voting** (```Reward Voted Answer``` in logs) - Similar to majority voting, but the value of each vote is the reward ($\in [0,1]$) of the corresponding answer path rather than just 1 for all,
-3. **Top K Reward Voting** (```Top K Reward Voted Answer``` in logs) - Selects Top K (we use K=5) highest rewarded answers then apply reward voting among them.
+3. **Top K Reward Voting** (```Top K Reward Voted Answer``` in logs) - Select Top K (we use K=5) highest rewarded answers then apply reward voting among them.
 This allows filtering potentially "bad" low-reward answers which can potentially add up to votes.
-4. **Max Reward** (```Max Reward Answer``` in logs) - Selects the answer with the maximum reward.
+4. **Max Reward** (```Max Reward Answer``` in logs) - Select the answer with the maximum reward.

 ### Limitations

 * **Bugs** - The project is more of an experimental prototype.
 There can be some bugs in the more sophisticated search strategies.
-They do run, but there can be some implementation issues that I may need to double check.
+They do run, but there can be some implementation issues that I may need to double-check.
 Personally, I didn't have much luck with the more sophisticated methods in some toy runs.
-Generally just none or none+SC works pretty well with hard to beat results.
+Generally, just none or none+SC works pretty well with hard-to-beat results.
 * **Batch** - There isn't any batching in the code.
 It executes one sample at a time.
-There are some internal batching in SPMCTS, BeamSearch or such for parallely running rewards in multiple children, or getting child candidates for multiple parent nodes in the beam.
-But all that are related to a single question/prompt.
-I also tried to parallelize some aspects of ```node_transition.py``` a bit more (particularly the reward computation) but didn't get much beneifit in empirical time cost.
+There is some internal batching in SPMCTS, BeamSearch, or such for parallelly running rewards in multiple children, or getting child candidates for multiple parent nodes in the beam.
+But all that is related to a single question/prompt.
+I also tried to parallelize some aspects of ```node_transition.py``` a bit more (particularly the reward computation) but didn't get much benefit in empirical time cost.
 * **Cache** - One limitation that bottlenecks the performance of these models is presumably the lack of reuse of Key-value caching.
 To get rewards, I have to generally terminate after a reasoning step is calculated.
-This resets the cache for future generation.
-Moreover reward generation (self-evaluation) requires rebuilding cache.
-All these requires rebuilding of the KV cache multiple times.
-Better cache reuse may significantly speed up the search stragies besides ```none``` (which is currently the fastest).
+This resets the cache for future generations.
+Moreover, reward generation (self-evaluation) requires rebuilding the cache.
+All of these require rebuilding the KV cache multiple times.
+Better cache reuse may significantly speed up the search strategies besides ```none``` (which is currently the fastest).
 But this may require modifying vLLM and huggingface Transformers.
 * **Documentation** - I need to add more documentation (here or in a paper).
-But in the meantime, for any question or anything else contact the email (linked to my github account).
+But in the meantime, for any questions or anything else contact the email (linked to my GitHub account).
 * **Misc** - It also goes without saying there are other endless things that can be added like complexity-based weighing, automatically retrieving examples with synthetic ground truth (bootstrapping) for few shot prompts, or multi-agent debate to name a few.

 ### Related Works